aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/index.md

 AWS CloudFormation Lambda Hooks enable you to validate CloudFormation and AWS Cloud Control API operations using your custom code logic.
 When an operation is triggered, your Hook can:

-* Evaluate the operation against your defined criteria
+* Evaluate the operation against your defined criteria.
 * Either block the operation if it doesn't meet requirements Or allow it to proceed with a warning message.